Quantum Multiplexer Simplification for State Preparation: Quantum State Preparation with Multiplexers

-The problem of quantum-state preparation (QSP) involves encoding classical data into a quantum state, which is a fundamental step for various quantum algorithms.
-One approach to achieve this is by finding a circuit that transforms the initial state $\ket{a}_n$ into $\ket{0}_n$~\cite{PhysRevA.71.052330}.
-Once this circuit is determined, its inverse can be used to convert the initial state $\ket{0}_n$ into the desired state.
-This circuit is composed of a sequence of multiplexers that control one qubit gates $U^{k}_{t}$.
-The action of $U_{i}^{i-1}$ on $\ket{a}_i$ results in the nullification of half of the state elements:
+The problem of quantum state preparation (QSP) involves encoding classical data into a quantum state, which is a fundamental step for various quantum algorithms.
+An approach to achieve this is finding a multiplexer that transforms the initial state $\ket{a}_n$ into $\ket{a'}_{n-1}\ket{0}$~\cite{PhysRevA.71.052330} and then recursively applies a sequence of multiplexers to convert $\ket{a}_n$ into $\ket{0}_n$.
+Once this circuit is determined, its inverse can be used to convert the initial state $\ket{0}_n$ into the initial state.